redvars/redvars.github.io/setup.md

 Goal
 ----
-The goal of a JUSTAOS is to provide developers with a scalable and reliable environment to build products quickly and efficiently.
+The goal of a REDVARS is to provide developers with a scalable and reliable environment to build products quickly and efficiently.

-{{site.title}} provide developers with a range of tools and services that help them develop, test, and deploy their products.
+REDVARS provide developers with a range of tools and services that help them develop, test, and deploy their products.
 These tools include development frameworks, databases, analytics, and monitoring services, among others.
 By using these tools, developers can speed up their development process and improve the quality of their products.